 - MRI scans of the brain and spinal cord, which may reveal lesions

 - spinal fluid analysis, which may identify antibodies that suggest a previous infection or proteins consistent with a diagnosis of MS

 - an evoked potential test, which measures electrical activity in response to stimuli

 If the doctor diagnoses MS, they will need to identify what type it is and whether it is active or not.
-The person may need more tests in the future to assess for further changes.
+The person may need more tests in the future to check for further changes.

 Some people also use complementary and alternative therapies, but research does not always confirm the usefulness of these.

 A doctor may give some of these by mouth, by injection, or as an infusion.
 How often the person needs to take them and whether they can do this at home will depend on the drug.